 Now you’ve heard it from the people doing it.

-An important part of starting a blog is remembering who’s going to pay for it.
-It’s a key part of why I loved Kim’s down to earth insight into blogging.
+I loved Kim’s down to earth insight into blogging.
 It really does complete the picture of what is a blog, who blogs, and why.
 In addition, we’ve also heard about the processes each blogger uses to create a post and the gritty details of adding images and making sure the post is properly promoted.
-You should be ready to get started on your own blog now, comment below or by email if you have any questions, but you’ve got the basics.
+You should be ready to get started on your own blog now you’ve got the basics comment below or by email if you have any questions.

 Thanks for reading.
 I hope you learned as much as I did!